makerdao/community/governance/polls/Update rETH Onboarding Parameters - September 26, 2022.md

 start_date: 2022-09-26T16:00:00
 end_date: 2022-09-29T16:00:00
 ---
-# Poll:rETH Onboarding Parameter Updates - September 26, 2022
+# Poll: Update rETH Onboarding Parameters - September 26, 2022

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Risk Core Unit.
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, September 26 at 16:00 UTC.